jhein1892/3D_pose_modeling/README.md

     - So I really just need to figure out which option is cheaper and quicker and then apply that to the Users.

+## Ideas
+I could use a good 2D tracker for the users, and once I've been able to model move camera for the coach to match the user, then just compare the 2D pose of the coach over the user to determine how close the movements are.

 ## Technologies

 Front-end: Javascript (React), SASS, HTML